Kō Itakura: Ajax

+Return to Borussia Mönchengladbach

+Itakura signed a four-year contract with Mönchengladbach until 2030, for a transfer fee of €3.5 million.

 International career

-Itakura was selected for the senior Japan national football team for 2019 Copa América and made his debut on 20 June 2019 in the game against Uruguay, as a starter.
+Itakura was selected for the senior Japan national team for 2019 Copa América and made his debut on 20 June 2019 in the game against Uruguay, as a starter.

-On March 29, 2021, he scored two goals against the Argentina national under-24 football team, and was also selected to represent Japan at the Tokyo Olympics, finishing in 4th place.
+On 29 March 2021, he scored two goals against the Argentina national under-24 football team, and was also selected to represent Japan at the Tokyo Olympics, finishing in 4th place.

-In November 2022, he was selected for the 2022 FIFA World Cup Japan National team for the first time.
+In November 2022, he was selected for the 2022 FIFA World Cup Japan squad for the first time.
 Participated in all group stage matches and became the first Asian team to win first place in an overseas World Cup group league, contributing to advance to the final tournament for two consecutive tournaments.
 His long ball was the starting point of the come-from-behind goal against Germany.
-He was also named in the first group stage best eleven by Spanish Marca and Italian Sky Sport.
+He was also named in the first group stage best eleven by Spanish media outlet Marca and Italian media outlet Sky Sport.
 The former named him one of the players to double his value in the World Cup and described him as "the most consistent performance of the entire tournament".

-On March 28, 2023, he served as captain for the first time in the second match of the second term of Moriyasu Japan against Colombia.
+On 28 March 2023, he served as captain for the first time in the second match of the second term of Moriyasu Japan against Colombia.

+On 15 May 2026, Itakura was selected in the 26-man squad and named as captain of the team for the 2026 FIFA World Cup.

+Personal life

+On 3 August 2026, actress Haruna Kawaguchi announced her marriage to Itakura via an open letter on an Instagram post, and that they are expecting their first child together.